kd1726/kd1726/README.md

 - 👋 Hi, I’m Kevin!
 - 👀 I’m interested in all things software engineering and coding!
 I am also a huge fan of anime!
-- Currently a Software Engineer at Teladoc Health
+- Currently a Software Engineer at Teladoc Health.
+I'm open to new roles.
 - 📫 You can reach me by email at kjd275@gmail.com

 <!---